SJLennon/IBM-i-RPG-Free-CLP-Code/README.md

  ``/INCLUDE ../Copy_Mbrs/SRV_MSG_P.RPGLE``.

+# Using the Source

+The easiset way to get the source is to clone this project to your personal computer and create the objects using the ["Code for IBM i"](https://codefori.github.io/docs/#/) extension of [VS Code](https://code.visualstudio.com/).

+## Service programs

+Some of the code uses services program and binding directories.
+Thus you may need to  explore the Service_pgms folder and create those objects.

+The 5250-Subile folder also requires a service program from the BASE36 folder.

+# Folders

+Each folder has a "readme" file that provides more information on the source files it contains.
+Following is a high level list of the folders.

+## Service_Pgms

+Utility support routines that are called from other code.

 ## Copy_Mbrs

 Code to be copied into other programs.

-## Service_Pgms

-Utility support routines that are called from other code.

 ## SQL_SKELETON